 The most important equipment in a recording studio is the room.
 Studio acoustics in the live room and mixing room are paramount for a superior sound.
 What the engineer is perceiving and how the artists and musicians are listening within the room advises on song content and performance adjustments that may need to be made in order to yield the best results.
 The demands of an accurately designed recording room and listening environment become even more critical when the channel count rises.

 Lonnies Farm is built from the ground up.
 All crucial sound acoustics, room dimensions and material compositions have been carefully chosen and factored in for quality.
 The entire building was completely gutted and painstakingly rebuilt.
 No detail has been overlooked in our efforts to produce one of the finest quality rooms constructed.
 The design and build process took over three years .
 The outside surrounding walls are two and a half feet thick.
 The control room front and back walls are five feet thick.
 We did not just add speakers to an existing room and hang consumer grade foam.
 We started from scratch with a meticulous plan and long-driven focus to accommodate a variety of music genres.
 We did not just set up speakers and hang consumer grade foam.

 The main studio incorporates natural wood selected for musical resonances and diffusions that include Pine, Maple, Oak, Cedar and Bamboo.
-Two-hundred-fifty gallons of noise proofing compound are set between layers of masonry, sheetrock and natural wood to isolate sounds.
+Two-hundred-forty gallons of noise proofing compounds are set between layers of masonry, sheetrock and natural wood to isolate sounds.
 Seven-thousand pounds of bass trapping is strategically and uniquely set throughout the walls, floors and ceilings to provide consistency to density and reflections.
 The ceiling incorporates tiered multilayered panels with our exclusive design floating wood lattice diffusers.
-All woods were tested and hand selected, cut, shaped, and polished where needed before set on exacting angles.
+All woods were hand selected, cut, shaped, and polished where needed before set on exacting angles.